Thrakbad/Thrakbad.github.io/README.md

 * create a `.txt` file with the name of the category you want your document to be in.
 E.g. documents in the *Procedure Manuals* category are listed in the file `Procedure Manuals.txt`
 * enter the name of the `.pdf` file without the `.pdf` extension in a line in the created `txt` file.
 E.g. the file `BYLAW of Icarus Station.pdf` needs to be listed as *BYLAW of Icarus Station*

+### In case of Crashes

+On some test-devices, the internal pdf-renderer did not work as expected and the app just crashed.
+If that is the case for your device, you will see the launcher again after tapping on an entry.
+Should that be the case for you, you can fall backto use an external PDF viewer app (e.g. Acrobat Reader).
+To enable/disable the use of the external reader, simply long-press any one of the regulations entries.
+A message will appear telling you if the external or internal viewer is enabled.
+If you need to use the external viewer, you have to install it yourself on your device.
+If no viewer is installed, you will see a message *no external viewer found* once you try to open a file.
+The PDF viewer does not have to be in the list of visible apps (see **blocked apps** next section) for this to work.

 ## Apps

 ![Screenshot of the launcher](apps.jpg)